 Brad Mendenhall of Cosmic Gepetto was interviewing me for a podcast about my experiences on the road, and what it was like as a solo female adventure traveler.
-The question took me by surprise, although it shouldn’t have.
+Although it shouldn’t have, the question took me by surprise.
 It was my first podcast interview talking about my experiences on the road, and even though being a strong woman is a huge part of my life and image, where it stemmed from wasn’t something I thought about often.
-Growing up, my role models existed in the pages of the books I read voraciously— Matilda, Maniac Magee, Lyra, Hermione Granger— I read all of Roald Dahl’s books and about his time in South Africa in the RAF, the lions and insects and the snake catcher who would be called when a green mamba had gotten into someone’s house.
-I’ve lived in books most of my life, but people were harder to identify.
+Growing up, my role models existed in the pages of the books I read voraciously— Matilda, Maniac Magee, Lyra and Hermione Granger, I read all of Roald Dahl books and read about his time in South Africa on the RAF, about the snake catcher who would be called when a green mamba had gotten into someone’s house.
+I’ve lived in books most of my life, but people were harder to identify with for me.
 People weren’t a constant like books were.

-“My Aunt was a big inspiration to me as a kid,” I said finally.
-“Although I only knew her when I was very young, hearing about her stories growing up gave me the inspiration to know I could do whatever I wanted, and that was enough for me.”
+“My Aunt was a big inspiration to me as a child,” I said finally.
+“Although I only knew her as a child, hearing about her stories growing up gave me the inspiration to know I could do whatever I wanted, and that was enough for me.”

-My mother’s elder sister, 6 feet tall and larger than life, was at the heart of many of the adventure stories I was told as a child.
-Aunt Amy, an Amazon who would tell me and my siblings our fortunes and read our tea leaves.
-We knew all the stories about her— her narrowly missing being eaten by a shark in Thailand, how she would jump out of restaurant bathrooms to escape bad dates, how she swam through narrow sewage canals to skip school, and how she barely escaped being stung by a man of war on some exotic beach.
+My mother’s elder sister, 6 feet tall and spectacularly beautiful, was at the heart of many of the adventure stories I was told as a child.
+Aunt Amy, an Amazon who would read me and my siblings tea leaves and tell us our fortunes as children.
+We knew all the stories about her, her narrowly missing being eaten by a shark in Thailand, how she would jump out of restaurant bathrooms to escape bad dates, how she swam through klongs (narrow sewage canals in Thailand) to skip school, and how she barely escaped being stung by a man of war on some exotic beach.

 “Tell us the shark story again!” we’d yell from the back seat of the old green Impala my Mom used to drive.
 “Tell us about the jellyfish!”
 My Mom often talked about her fiery red-headed sister, and her wicked sense of humor.
-Up until I was 6, my siblings and I would make day trips with my Mom and Aunt to a circuit of thrift stores where we’d hunt for bargains.
+Up until I was 6 years old, my siblings and I would make day trips with my Mom and Aunt to a circuit of thrift stores, where we’d hunt for bargains.
 My Mom and Amy would treat themselves to a soda at 7-11, calling them brain burners.
-The brain burners and the excursions to thrift stores were always exciting to us, we’d make it into our own adventure, hiding in shopping carts, all of us wanting to be with Aunt Amy and hear her stories.
+We were to young to know how little money we had then, so the brain burners and the excursions to thrift stores were always exciting to us.
+We’d make it into our own adventure, hiding in shopping carts, all of us wanting to be with Aunt Amy and hear her stories.